Camp-Kesem-at-the-Claremont-Colleges/campkesemclaremont.us/README.md

 * author
 * header-img (the img path to your cover photo)

-If your server is still running check `localhost:4000` and see if there is a new post there.
+If your server is still running check `localhost:4000`.
+The post should now be available from the main page.

 ## What's Included